A nearly-optimal method to compute the truncated theta function, its derivatives, and integrals: Introduction

 where $q_{a,b,K}:=\lfloor a+2bK\rfloor$, $a^*_{a,b}:=a/(2b)$, $b^*_{b}:=-1/(4b)$, and the coefficients $w_{l,j,a,b,K}$ are given by formula (\ref{eq:wsj}) in lemma~\ref{lem:a3}.
 The remainder term $R_{K,j,a,b}$ is computed to within $\pm\,\epsilon$ in poly-log time in $K/\epsilon$, via the algorithm.
 A key point is the tuple $(q_{a,b,K},a^*_{a,b},b^*_{b})$ does not depend on $j$.
 Therefore, the number of new sums $F(.)$ we need to compute in each iteration is always $\le j+1$.
 And since the length of each new sum in (\ref{eq:simit}) is $q_{a,b,K}\le (K+1)/2$, the algorithm has to repeat at most $\log_2 K$ times.

 More generally, our method acts on a sum of the form $\sum_{l=0}^j z_l F(K,l;a,b)$ in the following way:

 where $q_{a,b,K}$, $a^*_{a,b}$, and $b^*_{b}$ are the same as in (\ref{eq:simit}), and

-In Section 3, we show that the coefficients $\tilde{w}_{l,j,a,b,K}$ do not grow too rapidly with each iteration.
+In \textsection{3}, we show that the coefficients $\tilde{w}_{l,j,a,b,K}$ do not grow too rapidly with each iteration.
 Specifically, we show that the maximum modulus of $\tilde{w}_{l,j,a,b,K}$ over all iterations of the algorithm is $O(8^j K^2)$, provided the initial coefficients $z_l$ satisfy $\max_{0\le l\le j}|z_l|= O(1)$ say, which is often the case.
 This bound is rather generous, but it is sharp enough for purposes of our error analysis, and for bounding the number of bits needed by the algorithm to perform its arithmetic operations.

 The presentation is organized as follows.
-In Section 3, we describe the typical van der Corput iteration.
-In Section 4, we provide a pseudo-code for the algorithm.
-In Section 5, it is shown how to compute the related sums
+In \textsection{3}, we describe the typical van der Corput iteration.
+In \textsection{4}, we provide a pseudo-code for the algorithm.
+In \textsection{5}, it is shown how to compute the related sums

 with a similar complexity and accuracy to $F(K,j;a,b)$.
-This is done mainly for use in the separate paper~\cite{HI}.
-Finally, in Section 6, we give proofs of various lemmas employed in the previous sections.
-Section 6 includes lemmas~\ref{lem:next1} and~\ref{lem:next2}, which are also intended for use in the separate paper~\cite{HI}.
+This is done mainly for use in the separate paper~\cite{Hi}.
+Finally, in \textsection{6}, we give proofs of various lemmas employed in the previous sections.
+Section \textsection{6} includes lemmas~\ref{lem:next1} and~\ref{lem:next2}, which are also intended for use in the separate paper~\cite{Hi}.
 These two lemmas give a complete account of how the theta algorithm behaves, in the case $j=0$, under small perturbations in the linear argument $a$.